fiskaltrust/release-notes/portal/portal-sprint-76.md

 ### E-Commerce

 #### Separate template products by market
 In the past, we did not separate between template-based products for different markets.
-This led to the fact that we showed all of these products in the shop.
-We have made some changes to be able to separate these products between the markets, and now only show products that are really available for the given market are.
+This led to the fact that we displayed all of these products in the shop (e.g. Austrian products were displayed in the German shop).

+We have made some changes to be able to separate these products between the markets, and now only display products that are really available for the given market are.

 ### Middleware Configuration